perezjoan/CDPC---ICCSA-2024-Protocol/README.md

       `conda install -c conda-forge contextily`
 - Navigate to a section
 - Download the required data or prerequises and set your local paths (link provided in "Packages, local filepaths & parameters" within the code of each section)

+To execute the R algorithms, follow these steps:
+- Install R: Download and install the latest version of R from [here](https://cran.r-project.org/bin/windows/base/).
+If compatibility issues occur, install the [specific version](https://cran.r-project.org/bin/windows/base/old/) of R mentioned in the scripts.
+You can find this information in each script.
+- Install Required Packages: Open the R script and navigate to the # Load packages section.
+Install the required packages using the install.packages('package_name') command.
+If compatibility issues arise, install older versions of the packages mentioned in the script.
+You can find this information in each script.
+You may need to use rtools to install older package versions.

 ## LICENSE